This Year’s Stations of Uranus

 Peaks in the intensity of this transit:

 You’ll feel a transit the most strongly when it’s exact and also during its stations, or pivotal days.
 So if you have Venus at 4 degrees of Leo, you’ll feel Uranus’ influence the most strongly when Uranus is passing through 4 degrees of Taurus, and also on the days it turns retrograde and direct.
 In a reading you can get a diagram of this that’s personalized for you and shows the exact dates to watch for.
 It shows you which of your own planets is being triggered by Uranus and we talk about what it means for you and where in your life to look for its effects.
 This gives you a chance to see what’s coming and plan how to respond to it.
 Getting this kind of personally timed information is the main reason people consult astrologers.

 The best response to a Uranian insight is to open your mind up and engage in a search for a new frame, a new context, a new order in which all the old pieces make sense, and the new ones also fit.
 Uranus turns your head around—that’s what he’s for.
 Embrace progressive, future-oriented ways of being and behaving.
 You may feel trapped, stuck and itchy, but think carefully before you react, rebel or make a change you might regret.
 Look for the way through the chaos and you’ll find that a whole new life is just around the corner—yours for the claiming.

 Contact Jamie for a reading.

-Read about Uranus in Aries and other transiting planets in signs this year.
+Read about the big picture of transiting planets in signs this year.